 Middleware Initiative Information

-The Internet2 Middleware Initiative focuses on developing interoperable identity and access management infrastructures for research and higher education.
+The Internet2 Middleware Initiative focused on developing interoperable identity and access management infrastructures for research and higher education.
 The initiative's work had included developing tools, roadmaps, software, practices, standards, and education.
-See the TIER Initiative to learn about recent activities in trust and identity.

 - COmanage: Collaborative Organization Management